-A To open a new MP3 or WMA CD layout:
+To open a new MP3 or WMA CD layout:

-- N If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
-Select MP3 CD or WMA CD from the Audio Menu.
+- ₽ If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
+Select MP3 or WMA CD from the Audio Menu.

-Once you choose the MP3 or WMA CD layout, Media Maker will display the layout area with a Data Track Layout in the destination pane.
+Once you choose the MP3 or WMA CD layout, NTI Media Maker 9 will display the layout area with an Data Track Layout in the destination pane.
 Always remember to save your MP3 or WMA CD layout once you have created it even though it is blank.
 You should save your layout file often enough to reduce the risk of losing your work.
-By default, Media Maker will use the .CDM extension name for MP3 or WMA CD Virtual images.
+By default, NTI Media Maker 9 will use the .CDM extension name for MP3 or WMA CD Virtual images.